 With a battery life of around two years, Filippo Loreti quartz watches offer the ultimate in fuss-free maintenance.
 If you notice your watch eventually starting to lose a little time, simply send it in for a battery replacement and off you go!

 If you’re looking for a watch that captures the essence of traditional watchmaking craft, take a look at our automatic range.

 Unlike quartz watches, automatic watches use an entirely mechanical mechanism to keep time.
-They take their name from the fact that the watch movement is wound automatically by the everyday movements of the wearer.
+They take their name from the fact that the watch movement is wound automatically.
+How to use it?
+Simply by doing everyday movements.
 Automatic watches have been around since 1923 when English watchmaker John Harwood registered a patent for the world’s first self-winding wristwatch.

 Inside each automatic watch is a weighted pivot or “rotor.”
 Each time your wrist moves as you walk, run or move about, the rotor operates a tiny ratcheted mechanism that winds the watch’s “mainspring.”
 As the name suggests, this is a tiny spring that stores energy when wound by the rotor.
 As this spring unwinds, energy is released in a carefully-regulated way.
 Using a complex mechanism known as an “escapement”, the slow unwinding of the mainspring is turned into a precise and constant ticking movement, known in the trade as the “impulse action.”